'It's Beautiful': COVID Vaccines Arrive At Jamaica Plain Nursing Home After Delay

 The home was devastated by the virus during the first surge last spring.
 But on Monday, all 50 residents were vaccinated, along with many staff members.

 The federal government left much of the vaccine distribution up to individual states.
-The rollout has been bumpy: the Armenian Women’s Nursing Home anticipating receiving vaccines last week and they didn’t arrive until Monday.
+The rollout has been bumpy.
+The Armenian Nursing and Rehabilitation Center anticipating receiving vaccines last week and they didn’t arrive until Monday.
 But Massachusetts officials say the vaccine plans are starting to hum along.